Obstacles to receiving mental health services among African American youth: Religion/spirituality

 A coping mechanism to help alleviate mental health issues can be having a relationship with God/a higher power, engaging in prayer, and being involved in spirituality.
 A study found that strict ideas and values in faith/religious based communities became an obstacle for Black youth from rural, urban, and suburban settings.
+Adolescent African Americans are less likely to discuss depression with their healthcare providers, citing religious reasons.
+Studies show black youths often hold beliefs that a higher power protects them during difficult times and, as a result, consider discussing depression with their providers unnecessary.

 Social network

 Black children and adolescents are unlikely to pursue mental health services if their social networks are helpful and make them feel good.
 Relatedly, among Black mothers, lack of assistance was obstacle to getting mental health care for their child.